isabella232/BlazorReportDefinition/README.md

 - .NET 5.0
 - Visual Studio 2019 version 16.4+
-- DevExpress v21.4 DXperience Subscription
+- DevExpress DXperience Subscription v21.2.4

 ## How to Run the Project

 Download the project, open in Visual Studio and run.
+In the navigation pane you'll find two sample reports:  [EmployeeList.razor](https://github.com/e1em3ntoDX/BlazorReportDefinition/blob/master/Reports/EmployeeList.razor) and [TableReport.razor](https://github.com/e1em3ntoDX/BlazorReportDefinition/blob/master/Reports/TableReport.razor).

-The required NuGet packages are automatically loaded from the local DevExpress package source and from the NuGet site.
+Note that the required NuGet packages are automatically loaded from the local DevExpress package source and from the NuGet.org.

-## What's Next
+## How to Submit Feedback

-We encourage you to create a Razor page with your own report and share your experience in the [GitHub Discussions](https://github.com/e1em3ntoDX/BlazorReportDefinition/discussions) for this repository.
+We encourage you to create a Razor page with your own report to check the capabilities of this proof of concept and share your experience in the [Feedback Discussion](https://github.com/e1em3ntoDX/BlazorReportDefinition/discussions/6) for this repository.